 But we are Socialist I hear many readers say.
-We have to be in favour of drastic redistribution, but instead of presenting this as a victory over class enemies, we explain, more in sorrow than in anger, that we only want to take enough to make everyone feel secure in an ecologically, permanently sustainable economy.
+We have to be in favour of drastic redistribution, but instead of presenting this as a victory over class enemies, we must explain, more in sorrow than in anger, that we only want to take enough to make everyone feel secure in an ecologically, permanently sustainable economy.

 The other reason is that, as was shown in the 1989 Euro election result, it is the leafy shires where people are more likely to think about ‘long term’ worries such as climate change, plastics in the oceans, habitat and farmland loss, and coral bleaching.
 Those in deprived former hives of industry have more immediate worriers, such as benefit sanctions.

-The few constituencies which escaped the general Green vote collapse were in seats as safe for the Conservatives as Brighton once seemed for Labour.
-Foremost was the Isle of Wight, but Hertforshire North East, and Herefordshire North also clearly bucked the trend with no other obviously relevant factors.
+The few constituencies which escaped the general 2017 Green vote collapse were in seats as safe for the Conservatives as Brighton once seemed for Labour.
+Foremost was the Isle of Wight, but Hertfordshire North East, and Herefordshire North also clearly bucked the trend with no other obviously relevant factors.
 I should have thought the Green Party would be interested in examining why.
 Were the (safe) Conservatives climate sceptics?
 How (differently) did the Green candidates present themselves?

-I considered this topic in some detail at the time of the ‘green surge’ three years ago (25th January 2015).
+I considered this topic at the time of the ‘green surge’ three years ago (25th January 2015).
 So I was not taken by surprise by what happened in 2017.
 Too many in the Green Party are still limited by old tribal ties.
 But we can attract many who are put off by the label socialism without sacrificing social justice.